California Democrats urged people to stay home — and then did the opposite at restaurants and holiday parties

 “If it’s good enough for Gavin Newsom, it’s good enough for all of my clients,” owner Alex Jordan told KNTV.

-While the diner has tried to keep up with local and state regulations, Los Angeles county officials “keep moving the goal line further and further back,” Jordan said.
+While the diner has tried to keep up with local and state regulations, Los Angeles County officials “keep moving the goal line further and further back,” Jordan said.

 In San Jose, meanwhile, Mayor Sam Liccardo (D) has drawn similar scrutiny for traveling to his parents’ home for an outdoor Thanksgiving dinner, despite urging others not to do the same.